 Do Some Research

-Your best defense against sweepstakes fraud is knowlege, and you are staring at one of the best research tools available!
+Your best defense against sweepstakes fraud is knowledge, and you are staring at one of the best research tools available!
 If you receive a winning notification form an unknown identity, search the name on Google or your search engine of choice.
 Chances are, if it's a scam you'll find out fairly quickly.